We might receive compensation from certain providers listed below. Find Out More

 Conclusion

-Ajax Relay and Ajax WallSwitch are the devices from an automation segment with a one and only intend – to let you on/off your connected appliances remotely from the phone app.
-But they do that a bit different, and the difference lies in a supported voltage and the application place.
-That’s all About Ajax Systems – it’s the wireless system with the remote control, so these Relay and WallSwitch fit perfectly in this concept.
-Get the one you need officially on the Pipl Systems Store Website along with a worldwide delivery for you, and specify you are subscriber to get a special offer.
+Ajax Relay and Ajax WallSwitch are the devices from an automation segment with a one and only intention – to let you turn on/off your connected appliances remotely from the phone app.
+But they do that a bit differently, and the difference lies in the supported voltage and the application place.
+That’s all about Ajax Systems – it’s the wireless system with the remote control, so these Relay and WallSwitch fit perfectly in this concept.

 Leave a Reply